YatinShekhar/8-Week-SQL-Challenge/Case Study 1: Danny's Diner/README.md

 | A           | curry        |
 | B           | sushi        |

+- Customer A ordered `curry` and Customer B ordered `sushi` after they joined the membership

 ## **7. Which item was purchased just before the customer became a member?**

 ### **Assumption**
-Since the `exact time` of the order and `exact time` of membership is not mentioned,\
+_Since the `exact time` of the order and `exact time` of membership is not mentioned,\
-therefore I have considered the membership just before the order made by the customer.
+therefore I have considered the membership just before the order made by the customer._

 ```sql
 with cte as